 Ancient Romans did not have much sentiment for nationality.
 Their culture favored status, and that beyond people’s rights.
 The Roman ■civitas gave origin to the word civilian, but the sense was originally inseparable from the city of Rome.
 Well, and the city was not as much or often a republic, as a practice at pretending a liberal government.

 Cicero maybe got verbally into some politics, but all he did was to write and speak, to persuade about events as known.
-It is no treason nowadays, and it was no treason really then. ■The brutality of his termination denies any human rights truly, about the ancient Rome where the Senatus Populusque ordained for the people who came watch wild animals kill human beings in arenas.
+It is no treason nowadays, and it was no treason then. ■The brutality of his termination denies human rights, about the ancient Rome where Senatus Populusque ordained for people who went watch wild animals killing human beings for food in arenas.

 Out of many, one;